What our Water Pollution lesson plan includes

 The lesson lists eight types of water pollution: nutrients, surface water, oxygen depleting, ground water, microbiological, suspended matter, chemical water, and oil spillage.
 Nutrients pollution occurs when excessive algae and plant growth that takes place in water bodies release too many nutrients into the water.
 Too much algae, for instance, takes away the oxygen from the water, which means other organisms may die.

-Similarly, oxygen depleting is when decaying matter releases into water, leading to more microorganisms that use up the oxygen.
+Similarly, oxygen depleting is when decaying matter is released into water, leading to more microorganisms that use up the oxygen.
 Some of these organisms even produce harmful chemicals that can kill other living things.
-Regarding microbiological pollution, many people drink water directly from rivers or streams without first treating the water.
+Microbiological pollution happens when many people drink water directly from rivers or streams without first treating the water.
 The natural pollution in this water can cause illness to humans and other animals.

-Suspended matter implies that some pollutants did not dissolve in the water and instead sink tot he bottom, killing organisms that live there.
-Chemical water pollution occurs when the chemicals people use ends up in the water.
+Suspended matter is when some pollutants do not dissolve in the water and instead sink to the bottom, killing organisms that live there.
+Chemical water pollution occurs when the chemicals people use end up in the water.
 It also includes metals and solvents from factories that are poisonous to aquatic life, which slows their growth, makes them infertile, or kills them.